Global convergence of ResNets: From finite to infinite width using linear parameterization: Enforcing convergence with high dimensional embedding and finite width

-Given any $q \geq 1$, we show that, with high probability over the choice of features, $\Hat{V}_q$ recovers the properties of admissibility and universality of $V_q$ as soon as $\qint$ is sufficiently high w.r.t. $q$ and $N$:
+Given any $q \geq 1$, we show that, with high probability over the choice of features, $\Hat{V}_q$ recovers the properties of admissibility and universality of $V_q$ as soon as $\qint$ is sufficiently high w.r.t. $q$ and $N$.
+The following is a particular case of~\cref{prop:qint_gen} in~\cref{subsec:proof_qint}.